-Any changes to the project objectives, work-packages or any other parameter committed to in the application, are to be communicated in writing with clear justification to Xjenza Malta prior to the deadline.
+Any changes to the project objectives, work-packages or any other parameter committed to in the application, are to be communicated in writing with clear justification to the Managing Authority prior to the deadline.
 The written request will be referred to the Unit Director for approval.
+The Managing Authority will acknowledge receipt and endeavour to reply in a timely manner so that the momentum of the project remains unaffected.

-Acceptance or otherwise of any changes shall be at the sole discretion of the Xjenza Malta and CRIHM, and the decision shall be binding, final and irrevocable.
+Acceptance or otherwise of any changes shall be at the sole discretion of the Xjenza Malta and MHA, and its decision shall be binding, final and irrevocable.
 Any other communication shall not be considered valid or binding.